moj-analytical-services/iam_builder/README.md

 - **athena:** Can have two keys.
   - **write**: Either `true` or `false`.
 If `false` then only read access to Athena (cannot create, delete or alter tables, databases and partitions).
 If `true` then the role will also have the ability to do stuff like CTAS queries, `DROP TABLE`, `CREATE DATABASE`, etc.
   - **dump_bucket**: The location in S3 (either an S3 path or a list of S3 paths) for temporarily storing the results of queries.
 This defaults to `mojap-athena-query-dump` and should not normally need changing.

+- **is_cadet_deployer:** Boolean; Gives access to a highly empowered Glue role for Create-A-Derived-Table deployments.
+Will fail to apply if the `iam_role_name` doesn't include `cadet` in the string.
+Gives the user full control over all glue and athena structures in the named account.

 - **glue_job:** Boolean; must be set to `true` to allow role to run glue jobs.
 If `false` or absent role will not be able to run glue jobs.